Electroconvulsive therapy (ECT)

 - Not required when performed by a participating physician at an in-network facility

 - Required when performed by a non-participating physician or at an out-of-network facility.
-Out of network providers request mental health and substance use disorder services using our authorization request forms.
+Out of network providers request mental health and substance use disorder services using our Behavioral Health authorization form.

 Inpatient ECT authorization